khetho/adventistcommons.org/README.md

 - What format of files are offered for download?
   - The files will be available online and in PDF format.
 - Who oversees the theological content in these resources?
-  - Every resource is carefully proofread for theological content by selected Adventist theologians and missiologists under the direction of the Middle East and North Africa Union.
+  - Every resource is carefully proofread for theological content by selected Adventist theologians and missiologists.

 **Languages and Translations**